 Lelyaki – oil production in Poltava

 Zhoda Investments’ subsidiary Zhoda 2001 has entered into a joint venture with Ukrnafta – Ukraine’s largest oil and gas company – regarding the oil producing field Lelyaki.
-Production for the year 2015 totaled 121,420 barrels of oil net to Zhoda Investments, which corresponds to 333 barrels per day, compared to 343 barrels per day in 2014, 347 barrels per day in 2013 and 328 barrels per day in 2012.
-Thanks to the work program with workovers, stable production levels can be maintained.
+Production of oil net to Zhoda Investments amounts to approximately 200 barrels per day.
+As a result of a workover program, stable production levels can be maintained.
 Lelyaki is situated in the Dnepr-Donetsk basin near Poltava.
 It produces light, high-quality oil.

 Development with low geological risk